jvtrigueros/blog.jvtrigueros.com/ember-cli-development-windows/ember-cli-development-windows.md

 But it just looked too ugly.

-So this is when I came up with this solution.
-Using Vagrant and a Samba so that I can access those files from Windows and have the site built in the VM.
+I was at a bind, `ember` compiles flawlessly in Linux but the IDE looks horrendous, but it looks just fine in Windows but the compilation process is a pain.
+I needed a hybrid solution.

+## Vagrant and Samba

+The solution was to use Vagrant to spawn a Linux VM that is running a Samba service that exposes a network folder that both the Windows host and Linux guest can access.

+The Vagrant VM will compile the changes that are made to the `ember-cli` project and I can edit the code on my favourite IDE!

+_Brilliant!_